 One note about snacking in Hanoi is the seemingly constant bombardment of locals trying to sell you fried pastries and doughnuts.
 As tempting as they may be, we found them to be very dry and some of the fillings tasted awful!
 By all means try them for the cheap price, but be warned, they’re not as good as the street stalls and cafes.
 And of course, make sure you haggle!

 Cooking classes are available throughout Vietnam and we highly recommend trying a few in different areas as the ingredients and techniques used can be very different due to local climates.
 We searched Hanoi for the best, centrally located cooking class and decided on Orchid Cooking Class due to their excellent reviews and array of menu options.
 Choose a morning or afternoon class and one of 5 different menu options, consisting of Vietnamese spring rolls and soups.

 The cooking class kitchen is filled with colourful lanterns and the instructors were very informative.
 Group classes cost between £35 – 40 per person.
-Visit their website for full class information.

 Must-try foods in Hanoi